NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 The data may now be in several disparate datasets.
 We’ll need to merge some or all of those disparate datasets together to get ready for the modeling phase.

 #### Formatting Data
 The may need to be formatted.
-Example, the date might be in int or float, we need to convert it into date format.
+For example, the date might be in int or float, we need to convert it into date format. <Br>
+ Here the date is in timestamp format.
+We change that into date format.

 ### Modeling
 The modeling phase includes four tasks.
 These are